 - 17.1 Anonymity will be preserved at all times from Board Members in terms of considering individual cases.
 As Board Members may also be tenants of the Association, those tenants should not accrue arrears.
-The Housing Services Manager will monitor all Board Members (tenants) rent accounts quarterly. - 17.2 Any Board Member continuing in arrears for 3 months or more (with the exception of technical arrears) will be discussed with the Housing Services Manager in an attempt to resolve the situation, if this cannot be resolved, the Chairperson will discuss with a view to resolving or to invite a resignation in accordance with Section 44.5.3 of the Association's rules which states "a breach of the Association's Rules, standing orders or other policy requirements".
+The Head of Housing Services will monitor all Board Members (tenants) rent accounts quarterly. - 17.2 Any Board Member continuing in arrears for 3 months or more (with the exception of technical arrears) will be discussed with the Head of Housing Services in an attempt to resolve the situation, if this cannot be resolved, the Chairperson will discuss with a view to resolving or to invite a resignation in accordance with Section 44.5.3 of the Association's rules which states "a breach of the Association's Rules, standing orders or other policy requirements".